piotrkica/SUU_Linkerd/docs/configuration_setup.md

     2. Initiate the necessary services to enable desired functionalities.
     3. Safely terminate the firewall service to manage network access effectively.

-Please exercise professionalism and caution when executing these commands.

 ```bash
 # Enable necessary modules
 sudo modprobe br-netfilter